ampl/amplpy/docs/source/quick-start.rst

 Load model and data from files
 ------------------------------

-The following lines use the method :func:`amplpy.AMPL.read` and :func:`amplpy.AMPL.read_data` to load a model and data stored in external (AMPL) files.
+If you have AMPL model and data files, you can use the method :func:`amplpy.AMPL.read` to load model files and :func:`amplpy.AMPL.read_data` to load data files.
-If the files are not found, an IOError is thrown.
+If the files are not found, an IOError is raised.

 .. code-block:: python